tark-hidden/pyramid_classy/README.rst

         def get_some_info(self):  # /get_some_info (!) -> 502 (Server Error)
             return something

-For avoiding this you need to define a function with name starting with underscore _
+For avoiding this you need to define a function with name starting with underscore _.
+Sure enough, you cannot handle URLs with name starting with underscore.
+Sorry for that.

 .. code-block:: python